datadawork/Mount-and-Blade-External-RadarCheat/README.md

 Going with C# for gamehacking comes with its complications.
 For one the .net framework is managed so you need to go with an external library [MemorySharp](http://binarysharp.com/products/memorysharp/) in order to be able to read the games memory.
-I may plan to release my own library for gamehacking in C# but I make no promises as of now.
+I may plan to release my own library for game hacking in C# but I make no promises as of now.
 C# also doesn't allow pointers since it is well... managed.
 You can
-Imagne how difficult it can be to retrieve some pointers if the language you are coding in doesn't support memory allocation. you can try circumvent this by using the [Unsafe](https://msdn.microsoft.com/nl-be/library/chfa2zb8.aspx) keyword something I wasn't aware of at the time.
+Imagine how difficult it can be to retrieve some pointers if the language you are coding in doesn't support memory allocation. you can try circumvent this by using the [Unsafe](https://msdn.microsoft.com/nl-be/library/chfa2zb8.aspx) keyword something I wasn't aware of at the time.

 The current trend of today 5-3-2016 is to go front-end C# and back-end C++ combining both external and internal